9 Wigton Place

 Rolfing Structural Integration is a bodywork modality that in the series of 10 sessions seeks to realign and balance human structure and function in the field of gravity.
 Invented by Dr Ida P Rolf, Rolfing postulates that to achieve optimum well being & integration human body has to work with and not against the gravitational pull of our planet.

-In practical terms this means that whenever our body is out of postural alignment we are not only putting our joints and tissues under a strain but we also use more energy then it is necessary to move and interact with the world – like driving a car with a hand brake on.
-Consequently the finite energy potential of our body is depleted leaving us less resourced to enjoy our lives.
+In practical terms this means that whenever our body is out of postural alignment we are not only putting our joints and tissues under strain but we also use more energy then is necessary to move and interact with the world – like driving a car with the handbrake on.
+Consequently the finite energy potential of our body is depleted, leaving us less resourced to enjoy our lives.

 About Sports Massage

 The prime purpose of sports massage therapy is to help alleviate the stress and tension which builds up in the body’s soft tissues during physical activity.
 Where minor injuries and lesions occur, due to overexertion and/or overuse, massage can break them down quickly and effectively.
-Above all, it can help prevent those niggling injuries that so often get in the way of performance and achievement, whether one is an athlete, ardent keep-fitter or a once a week jogger.
+Above all, it can help prevent those niggling injuries such as neck and shoulder pain that so often get in the way of performance and achievement, whether one is an athlete, ardent keep-fitter or a once a week jogger.

 This treatment is not just for the sports person: anyone can benefit from sports massage, including people in physically demanding jobs and those not quite so obvious (occupational, emotional and postural stress may produce many similar characteristics to sports injuries).